emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   Message buffer mode.

-<code>memory</code>: Buffer all messages in memory.
-The messages will be lost in case of EMQX node restart
-<code>disk</code>: Buffer all messages on disk.
+`memory`: Buffer all messages in memory.
+The messages will be lost in case of EMQX node restart `disk`: Buffer all messages on disk.
 The messages on disk are able to survive EMQX node restart.
-<code>hybrid</code>: Buffer message in memory first, when up to certain limit (see <code>segment_bytes</code> config for more information), then start offloading messages to disk, Like <code>memory</code> mode, the messages will be lost in case of EMQX node restart.
+`hybrid`: Buffer message in memory first, when up to certain limit (see `segment_bytes` config for more information), then start offloading messages to disk, Like `memory` mode, the messages will be lost in case of EMQX node restart.

 **bridge_kafka:producer_buffer.per_partition_limit**